 The primary responsibility for student dress and appearance rests with the parents.
 The primary purpose of school is education.
 Therefore, all aspects of school must be considered with that objective in mind.
-As a guide, students should be dressed in clothing that would be appropriate in the workplace.
-Apparel shall be neat, clean, safe, and not disruptive to instructional activities.
-All students must wear some form of shoes, sandals, or moccasins.
-Tattoos must conform to the dress code or otherwise be covered at all times.
+As a guide, students should be dressed in clothing that would be appropriate consent of the teacher and the principal of the school disrupts and impairs the teaching process and such use is prohibited by law.
+(BP 5131; Education Codes 48901.5)